rashidakamal/tinychip/README.md

 - IC Pin 4 to GND

 8. By default, the internal clock date of the ATtiny85 is 1 MHz, which is too slow.
-In order to reset its clock rate, we need to burn the bootloader!
-Go to Tools > Burn Bootloader.
+In order to reset its clock rate to 8 MHz (as per our settings above), we need to burn the bootloader!
+Go to **Tools > Burn Bootloader**.

+> **Note:** You only need to burn bootloader once (when you first initialize your ATtiny/reset its clock).
+Afterwards, you can just go directly to step 9, assuming that you're connected to your ATtiny85 as described in step 7.

 9. Once the bootloader has been successfully burned, you can upload whatever program you want onto your IC. ([Blink](https://create.arduino.cc/projecthub/arjun/programming-attiny85-with-arduino-uno-afb829#toc-testing-attiny85-blink-4) is probably a good place to start.)

 **Load whatever program you want onto your ATTiny85**

 Now, your Blink (or whatever program) can run independently of your Arduino, though you will still need to give it a power supply.
 Your Arduino is free to be used for something else.
 If you use Blink from examples, change the Pin # to 0 (which is in position 5 on the ATtiny85 IC).
+[This tutorial](https://create.arduino.cc/projecthub/arjun/programming-attiny85-with-arduino-uno-afb829#toc-testing-attiny85-blink-4) shows you how to wire your ATTiny85 so that can see Blink in action.

 **Next steps**